sanahmed/PhaME/docs/introduction/introduction.rst

 Given a reference, PhaME extracts SNPs from complete genomes, draft genomes and/or reads, uses SNP multiple sequence alignment to construct a phylogenetic tree, and provides evolutionary analyses (genes under positive selection) using CDS SNPs.

-PhaME: Under the hood.
+PhaME: Under the hood
 ======================

-Here, We have explained in detail how PhaME works in detail.
+PhaME’s input consists of a set of genomes in fasta and/or fastq formats, and corresponding annotation files in gff3 format if downstream analyses will include coding regions.
+A detailed step by step explanation of how PhaME analyzes genomes is provided below.

 Selecting Reference genome:
 -----------------------------
-PhaME is a reference genome based tool where all input genomes and metagenomes are first aligned against a reference genome.
-As a first step in the PhaME pipeline, given a set of reference genomes in path set in parameter `refdir` `phame.ctl` file, one genome is picked as the reference genome.
-PhaME provides multiple options to pick the most appropriate reference genome.
-First, reference genome can be picked randomly from the set.
-Second, users can select reference genome from the list.
-Lastly, users can use MinHash option, which will calculate the MinHash distance between all reference genomes with each other and with input contigs and raw reads to pick a genome that has the shortest average distance with each other.
-MinHash distances are calculated using BBMap [Bushnell]_.
+Since PhaME is a reference genome-based tool where all input genomes and metagenomes are aligned against a reference, the first step of PhaME’s analysis is selecting a reference genome.
+Given a set of genomes (in a folder listed under the “refdir” parameter of the control file), the reference genome can be selected using one of three options: option 1- a random genome is selected from the provided set of genomes; option 2- a specific genome is selected from the set via input from the user; option 3- the MinHash distance is calculated between all genomes provided (complete genomes, draft genomes, and raw reads) to determine which reference genome has the shortest average distance to all of the other genomes.
+MinHash distances are calculated using its implementation in BBMap [Bushnell]_.

 Self-nucmerization to remove repeats from reference genomes:
 ---------------------------------------------------------------
-PhaME is built on alignment tool nucmer [Kurtz 2004]_ for genome alignment.
-All genomes in fasta format that are complete and included as set of reference genomes are first aligned with self, called `self-nucmerization`, using `nucmer` to remove repeats within a genome.
-Following `nucmer` command is used for the self-nucmerization step:
+The genome alignment portion of PhaME is built on the tool nucmer2 for alignments of genomes in FASTA format.
+Each genome included is first aligned with itself using nucmer, called self-nucmerization, and then aligned regions called repeats are removed from the genomes for downstream analyses.
+The following nucmer command is used for the self-nucmerization step:

 ::

-    nucmer --maxmatch --nosimplify --prefix=seq_seq$$ ref_genomeA.fasta ref_genomeA.fasta
+    nucmer --maxmatch --nosimplify --prefix=seq_seq ref_genomeA.fasta ref_genomeA.fasta

 ::

-The option `--maxmatch`  reports all matches is used to ensure all possible alignments are reported for maximal removal of repeats.
-The identified repeat regions are then removed from downstream analyses.
+The option --maxmatch, which reports all matches, is used to ensure that all possible alignments are reported for maximal removal of repeats.

 Genome Alignments
 --------------------------------